Practice overview

 Recent instructions as sole counsel include:

-- Acting (without notice, and at the return date) in an injunction brought by a company to prevent an individual from holding himself out as a director, pending resolution of a trial on the issue.
+- Acted (without notice, at the return date, and at several hearings of applications to set aside / vary the order) in an injunction brought by a company to prevent an individual from holding himself out as a director, pending resolution of a trial on the issue.

-- Drafting proceedings under Section 1096 of the Companies Act 2006 to remove filings from Companies House.
+- Drafted proceedings under Section 1096 of the Companies Act 2006 to remove filings from Companies House.

-- Drafting a claim for breach of director’s duties for the assignee of a liquidator’s claims against a company’s directors.
+- Drafted a claim for breach of director’s duties for the assignee of a liquidator’s claims against a company’s directors.

-- Advising on the prospects of, and drafting a director’s misfeasance claim worth approximately £800,000.
+- Acted for the liquidator of a construction company in a director’s misfeasance claim worth approximately £800,000.

 - Advising on the prospects of an injunction to restrain a winding up petition on an urgent basis following the collapse of a well-known energy company.